FedTracker: Furnishing Ownership Verification and Traceability for Federated Learning Model: Experiments

-Section \ref{sec:noniid} presents the effectiveness on ownership verification and traceability.
-We further evaluate the fidelity under non-i.i.d settings.
-All the experiments are conducted by training the VGG-16 models on CIFAR10 dataset.
+In this section, we further evaluate the fidelity under non-i.i.d settings.
+All the experiments are conducted by training the VGG-16 models on the CIFAR10 dataset.

-\textbf{Fidelity under non-i.i.d settings.} The testing accuracy of the watermarked models and the models without watermark is shown in Table \ref{table:noniid-fidelity}.
-The testing accuracy of the FedTracker models drops little comparing with the baseline models without watermark.
-In non-i.i.d settings the accuracy degradations are below $0.25\%$, which signifies that applying FedTracker does not significantly affect the model utility under non-i.i.d settings.
+\textbf{Fidelity under non-i.i.d settings.} The testing accuracy of the watermarked models and the models without the watermark is shown in Table \ref{table:noniid-fidelity}.
+The testing accuracy of the FedTracker models drops little compared with the baseline models without watermark.
+In non-i.i.d settings, the accuracy degradations are below $0.25\%$, which signifies that applying FedTracker does not significantly affect the model utility under non-i.i.d settings.

-\textbf{Robustness against fine-tuning attack under non-i.i.d settings.} Similar with the fine-tuning implementation in Section \ref{sec:robustness}, we fine-tune the Client's model with their own dataset.
+\textbf{Robustness against fine-tuning attack under non-i.i.d settings.} Similar to the fine-tuning implementation in Section \ref{sec:robustness}, we fine-tune the Client's model with their own dataset.
 The difference is that in non-i.i.d settings, the Client's own data of different classes is unbalanced.
-The experimental results are shown in Figure \ref{fig:finetuning-noniid}.
+The experimental results are shown in Fig. \ref{fig:finetuning-noniid}.

-From the left part of Figure \ref{fig:finetuning-noniid}, fine-tuning attack still cannot affect the fingerprints embedded into the Batch Normalization layers.
+From the left part of Fig. \ref{fig:finetuning-noniid}, the fine-tuning attack still cannot affect the fingerprints embedded into the Batch Normalization layers.
 The FSS rarely changes during the fine-tuning, which indicates the great robustness of our method.
-While from the right part of Figure \ref{fig:finetuning-noniid}, we see that fine-tuning has impact on the global watermark and the impact becomes larger as the variation increases.
+From the right part of Fig. \ref{fig:finetuning-noniid}, we see that fine-tuning has an impact on the global watermark and the impact becomes larger as the variation increases.
 When $\xi=0.9$, the watermark accuracy drops to nearly $70\%$.
 And in the experiment of $\xi=0.5,0.7$, the lowest watermark accuracy is nearly $60\%$.
-It may ascribe to the unbalance data of the Client.
-Since we simulate the scenario that the Client itself fine-tunes the model on its own dataset, training on the unbalanced dataset lead the model to another local optimum.
+It may be ascribed to the unbalanced data of the Client.
+Since we simulate the scenario that the Client itself fine-tunes the model on its own dataset, training on the unbalanced dataset leads the model to another local optimum.
 However, from the experiments, the watermark accuracy above $60\%$ is still enough for verification.